Variable pathlength spectroscopy for dilution-free concentration measurement in GMP environments

 The CTech™ SoloVPE® System uses a patented variable pathlength technology (VPT) to accurately measure the targeted concentration of various analytes.
 The system can measure concentrations without being dependent on sample volume or sample concentration, removing any dilution requirements.

-In this webinar, we will review VPT and how it can be used in various applications, from protein therapeutics to gene therapy.
-We will also share real-world case studies demonstrating how companies have integrated the SoloVPE system into their manufacturing workflow for release and in-process testing.
+In this on-demand webinar, we reviewed VPT and how it can be used in various applications, from protein therapeutics to gene therapy.
+We also shared real-world case studies demonstrating how companies have integrated the SoloVPE system into their manufacturing workflow for release and in-process testing.

 Key learning points